 But which Hyundai SUV is for you?
 Is the Midsize Hyundai Santa Fe a better deal than the compact Hyundai Tucson?
 Does the Tucson’s lower price point make up for the extra space and other features you get with the Santa Fe?
 Let’s take a closer look.

 The Hyundai Santa Fe is the next size up from the Hyundai Tucson, and it comes with more standard features.
 It also gives you the option to upgrade to a powerful turbocharged engine.
 The Hyundai Tucson is at the end of its cycle and an all-new look is coming in 2022, so buyers may want to wait–if a smaller SUV is preferred.

 The Hyundai Tucson looks decent, but rather uninspired compared to some of Hyundai’s latest offerings.
 That is perhaps expected, as the current generation Tucson is at the end of its cycle and an all-new look is coming next year.

 Meanwhile the Hyundai Santa Fe, which received a recent makeover in 2020, looks considerably more up to date.
 For better or for worse, it shares the thin, slit-style headlamps found on the Hyundai Kona and Hyundai Palisade.
 In between them is a massive front grille-something that’s become a bit of trend in today’s car market.

 Styling – Interior

 Moving inside the Tucson, the story is the same–nothing wrong, but rather boring.
-It just can't match the interiors found in Hyundai’s own newer Venue model, or those inside more recently refreshed compacts like the Honda CR-V or Nissan Rogue.
+It just can’t match the interiors found in Hyundai’s own newer Venue or Kona models, or those inside more recently refreshed compacts like the Honda CR-V or Nissan Rogue.